Bail Bonds Dallas County | Post Bail | Fast Jail Release

 • If charged with previous crimes, defendant has always appeared as required.

-Released Without Bail
+Released From Jail Without Bail

 In some cases, federal law requires that a defendant be released on personal recognizance or upon execution of an unsecured appearance bond.
 Released defendants must not commit any crimes during the period of release.